influxdata/docs-v2/content/influxdb/v2.0/backup-restore/restore.md

 ```

 If a bucket with the same name as the backed up bucket already exists, use the
-`--new-bucket` flag to specify a new bucket to restore the data to.
+`--new-bucket` flag to create a new bucket with a different name and restore data into it.

 ```sh
 influx restore \